 Fear painful withdrawal symptoms

-The fear of dealing with painful withdrawal symptoms is a significant barrier to committing to a substance use treatment programme, particularly if you’ve been through addiction treatment and have relapsed.
+The fear of dealing with painful withdrawal symptoms is a significant barrier to committing to a substance use treatment Program, particularly if you’ve been through addiction treatment and have relapsed.
 The fear of going through medical detox often keeps us trapped in chemical dependency.

 Denial is a coping mechanism that many addicts use to minimise or justify their use of drugs or alcohol.
 You might feel that your substance abuse is still within your control, or you’ve minimised it in your mind to avoid confronting the obvious.
 Denial is common because addiction is a disease that builds as the brain adapts to tolerate the substance in your system.
 It usually takes months or years to realise that you’ve lost control over substance abuse.